Cincinnati Child Support Attorneys

 An Administrative Review With The Child Support Enforcement Agency

 Parents can request a review if the existing order has been in effect for three years or more, or if there’s been a significant change in their financial situation.
 This involves contacting their local CSEA office.
 During this review, a CSEA caseworker will evaluate any changes in financial circumstances to determine if a modification is necessary.
-If the decision is unsatisfactory to either parent, they have the option to file a motion in court.
+If the decision is unsatisfactory to either parent, they have the option to file an objection to the court.
 While this is a free service, the downside is not seeing the other parent’s submissions to the agency.
+They may not properly report all their income.

 Asking The Court For A Child Support Modification